-Aged Care services in Victoria are managed and administered by the Department of Health.
+Aged Care services in Victoria are managed and administered by the Department of Health & Human Services (formerly the Department of Health).
 The State Government’s aged care agenda is focused on addressing the special needs of older Victorians and ensuring its policies and programs recognise and reflect the diversity of older people’s lives.

 Commonwealth concessions include the Commonwealth Seniors Health Card and the Pharmaceutical Benefits Scheme.

-- Pharmaceutical Benefits Scheme (PBS) - Department of Health and Ageing
+- Pharmaceutical Benefits Scheme (PBS) - Australian Department of Human Services

 Early childhood education

-Early childhood education responsibilities have moved to the Department of Education and Early Childhood Development.
-This department provides an integrated approach to education through high quality early childhood development programs, a smooth transition for children entering the school system and beyond, and gives all Victorian children the best start in life.
+The Department of Education & Training provides an integrated approach to education.
+It delivers high quality early childhood development programs, a smooth transition for children entering the school system and beyond, and gives all Victorian children the best start in life.

-In August 2009, the Department of Health was formed and those functions and associated polices and regulations were separated from the Department of Human Services.
-The Department of Health is responsible for Hospital and Health Services, Mental Health, Aged Care and Drug and Alcohol related health concerns.
+The Department of Health & Human Services (formerly the Department of Health and the Department of Human Services) Victoria is responsible for Hospital and Health Services, Mental Health, Aged Care and Drug and Alcohol related health concerns.

 Statutory responsibilities include regulation and monitoring, the development of policy and quality standards, workforce development, and the delivery and monitoring of specialist mental health and alcohol and other drug services.
-These are conducted by the Mental Health, Drugs and Regions division of the Department of Health.
+These are conducted by the Mental Health, Drugs and Regions division of the Department of Health & Human Services (formerly the Department of Health and the Department of Human Services).
 Programs are delivered in partnership with health service providers, non-government organisations, and other public sector agencies.

 Parentline provides a statewide telephone counselling service to parents and carers of children aged from birth to eighteen years.
 Professional counsellors are able to explore a variety of issues that impact on parenting and relationships.